Lords von Scheidt genannt Weschpfennig: History

 Johann Heinrich Scheidt genannt Weschpfennig was born in Scheid in 1476.
 He married Bona Greta von Seelbach of Menden in 1511 and died in Scheid in 1544.
 His brother Engelbert was born 1479 and was lord of Broel and Amtmann of Schoenenberg.
 He and his wife Anna von Schnellenberg donated the chapel of Schoenenberg to Ruppichteroth.
 Inscriptions there indicate that he died in 1546.
+Engelbert’s other sons, Gerhard Gottfried and Johann, died around 1542/4 in Hungary in the war against the Turkish armies.

-His brothers son Rorich von Scheide genannt Weschpfennig was born in 1518 and married his second wife Anna von Kaldenbach zu Overbach in 1541 in Much.
+Johann Heinrich’s son was Rorich von Scheide genannt Weschpfennig who was born in 1518 and married his second wife Anna von Kaldenbach zu Overbach in 1541 in Much.
 He died in 1565.

-The other sons, Gerhard Gottfried and Johann, died around 1542/4 in Hungary in the war against the Turkish armies.
+Rorich von Scheide’s son was Wilhelm von Scheid genannt Weschpfennig zu Heltorf.
+Wilhelm had six state parliament authorized Knight's seats in his property.
+He acquired the main house Bröl in 1569 from his heir-entitled older brother Engelbert.
+Castle Heltorf and the office of Angermund in 1559 were received through his marriage.
+In 1584 he bought the state-capable courtyards of Saurenbach in the parish of Ruppichteroth, and in 1585 he appeared on the knight's note.
+He sold the Elsfeld house in the Blankenberg district to his brother Gotthard in 1600.
+Wilhelm acquired Rötzinghofen in the Miselohe district from an inheritance; from 1596 he is named as Lord of Rötzingshofen on the Knight's List.
+In 1596 he acquired the noble house of Bilkrath (Hof Pilkrath) in the Angermund district.

+By the late 16th century, the von Scheidt’s became relatives of the von Spee.

 Barons [freiherren]

 On 27 January 1642 Johann Bertram Weschpfennig von Scheidt (as he is called on the imperial documents in Vienna) was elevated to the noble rank of baron of the Empire (original title; rechsfreiherr) by Emperor Ferdinand the 3rd in Vienna.
 That title is hereditary.
-In 1632 he is the Bergi marshal, 'Kammerherr' and 'Amtmann' to Ángermund and Landsberg.
+Johann Bertram was the son of Wilhelm von Scheid.
+In 1632 Johann Bertram became the Bergi marshal,’Kammerherr' and 'Amtmann' to Ángermund and Landsberg.
 As envoy of duke Wolfgang von Jülich-Berg, Johann Bertram baron von Scheidt genannt Weschpfennig was sent into the enemy lines to convince Swedish general Baudissin that the duke of Jülich-Berg remained neutral in the religious wars at that time (catholic vs reformed).
+This was written of by the Swedish Lord High Chancellor and confidant to Gustav Adolphus II, King of Sweden.

 Philipp Wilhelm baron von Scheidt genannt Weschpfennig enrolled into the Austrian army in 1690.
 He became captain in 1716, Obristwachtmeister in 1721, and colonel in 1733.
 He participated in several battles.
 Between 1690 and 1697 he fought against the Turks with the siege of Belgrade and the battle of Zenta, in 1716/17 with the battle at Peterwardein, Temesvor and Belgrade.
 He held the command post of Radolfzell until his death.